We may earn a commission when you buy using our links.

 What about using the service in censored countries?
 This is one of a few VPNs that provide clear instructions on how to use the service in such countries.
 You can easily find all the necessary information so it must work okay.

 The website contains a lot of useful information about all the aspects of PureVPN work.
 Additionally, they provide support via email and online chat 24/7.
 We contacted the technical support and asked the following questions:

 Why, on all the servers we tried, the DNS leaks?
 We heard about the issue several months ago, but there are no changes.
 How and when are you going to fix it?

 The administrator advised to clear the DNS cache, use NSlookup, and, in the end, said that it is because of our connection issues.
 So, we cannot say that the tech support is good.
 It is rather useless and they don’t really try to help.

 The service offers a 7-day money-back guarantee, meaning you can cancel the subscription in this period without any additional fees.
 Recently, this feature was limited: you have to use no more than 3GB and make no more than 100 connections.
 Now they took off that limitation.
 Does it really work?

 You will not find the cancellation form in the member area.
 To cancel your subscription, you have to go to the support page and find the instruction.
 You can only unsubscribe from there.
 We consider that to be unclear and unfair.

 After the cancellation request, we received a confirmation email within minutes.
-They informed that everything was done.
-We are now waiting for the refund that can take up to a month.
+They informed us that everything was done.
+We are now waiting for a refund that can take up to a month.